 The Location Bit O Honey Was First Made

-Bit O Honey was first produced in the United States of America.
-The Bit O Honey called home the city of Chicago, in the state of Illinois.
+Bit O Honey was first produced in the United States of America. and calls the city of Chicago, in the state of Illinois home.
 Over the years it became popular throughout the country.

 Bit O Honey Commercial’s

 Bit-O-Honey has come out with several commercials on television advertising bit of honey to consumers.
 An early commercial from the 1960s shows a man on a sunlit beach, playing the guitar and singing about Bit-O-Honey.
 The man on the beach sang how he took a bit of money and bought a “Bit-O-Honey”!

 As he sang about the multiple pieces of honey that came with it, several people danced around him, mostly girls.
 The idea of the commercial was to focus on what the candy contained, its mood, and its quality.
 The commercial also showed Bit-o-Peanut Butter at the end of the commercial as well.

 In 1977 Bit-O-Honey released a commercial with a circus act in it.
 The ring leader introduced a jumper to the crowd at the start of the commercial.
 The jumper was afraid to jump, so he said he would take the plunge as soon as he was done eating his candy bar.
 The idea behind the commercial was to highlight how Bit-O-Honey lasted a long time, due to the six-piece that it came with.

 The marketing strategy behind the commercials is similar to the Marathon Bar.
 Both of these snacks like to highlight how long they lasted in most of their advertisements and commercials.
 Perhaps because to highlight how good of deal customers were getting, and even important aspect of sales in the past then it is today.
 There are many grandparents who keep their coupon saving habits of the past that can attest to that, and it sure comes in handy for saving some cash.